albertovth/AI-assisted-memo-generation-for-secure-environments/README.md

 ## Background

 Organizations are increasingly turning to AI to automate routine tasks.
 Several tools have become readily available to train generative language models, with organizational or private data.
+One example is https://gpt-trainer.com/
 This possibility opens for large potential efficiency gains for organizations, particularly those that depend on document generation, like memos, reports, correspondence and analysis.
 However, the use of cloud-based AI services raises concerns about data privacy, especially for sensitive information.